The Comprehensive Technical SEO Checklist

 - Substantially simplify the site indexing configuration.

-- Correctly consider and link the behavioral and other metrics on duplicate pages, say, pages with UTM-labels.
+- Correctly consider and link the behavioral and other metrics on duplicate pages, say, pages with UTM codes.
 Especially when conducting advertising campaigns.

 Get Free Website SEO Score Online